Smart Works Reading celebrates their 400th woman into employment

 Sarah Burns, who heads up Smart Works Reading says:

 When we opened two and a half years ago we didn’t know exactly what to expect.
 One of the most surprising and interesting things is we see women from all walks of life going for so many different jobs in different industries, some that you may not expect, from a dentist to a hairdresser to an engineer.
 Life can happen to anyone at any time and it can really dent your confidence, it could be ill health, a relationship breakup or redundancy.
-So it was good to see the support we offered Deborah paid off and she got her dream job, she was beaming with confidence and excited about the future”.
+So it was good to see the support we offered Deborah paid off and she got her dream job, she was beaming with confidence and excited about the future.

 Many of the women seeking help are single parents – almost 40 per cent – and some are victims of domestic abuse, unpaid carers or long term unemployed.
 They’ve all been given invaluable support since Smart Works opened its doors just over two years ago and it’s helped them turn their life around.
-Almost half the women helped by the charity have been out of work for over a year – and more than 2 out of 3 succeed in getting the job they go for after seeing the team.
+Almost half the women helped by the charity have been out of work for over a year – and more than 1 in 2 succeed in getting the job they go for after seeing the team.

 Building confidence in the women is vital – among those helped – women from 16 to 67 yrs. old, refugees, long term unemployed, ex-prisoners, vulnerable youth, and women with mental health conditions.

-A special Thank you to our wonderful supporters who made Deborah’s day special:
+A special thank you to our wonderful supporters who made Deborah’s day special:

 - Electric Hair – Reading www.electric-hair.com

-- Samantha Brownell Bobbi Brown – John Lewis Partnership – Reading
+- Samantha Brownell, Bobbi Brown – John Lewis Partnership – Reading

 - Distinctively Me – Jill White – Founder & CEO www.distinctivelyme.com